What we do

 Markets and Suppliers provide supplier, market and sector intelligence to departments.

-Commercial Assurance offers guidance, support, standards and controls on good commercial practice.
+Commercial Continuous Improvements offers guidance, support, standards and controls on good commercial practice.

 Commercial Capability is a programme set up to develop the commercial capability of colleagues across government.